jptweb/IGME-110-Fall-2025/documents/p3-lofi-deliverable.md

   - ex.
 "Find Settings Button" ➡️ "Navigate to Settings Screen" ➡️ "Change Intensity to Desired Level"
 - An **end success state** (ex.
 "Confirm Change")

+See the [User Flow Section of 11A Notes](../weekly/11A.md) for more tips on these.

 ### 2. Lo-Fi Screen Mockups (Minimum of 5)